 The Pharmacy Technician program is designed to provide students with a broad academic and clinical background in the field of pharmacy technology, coupled with a solid understanding of basic general education concepts.
-The degree prepares the graduate for an entry-level position in any number of both health care facilities and retail establishments.
-These include hospitals and medical centers, teaching facilities, out-patient clinics, urgent care centers, and retail and wholesale pharmacies.
+The degree prepares the graduate for an entry-level position in health care facilities and/or retail establishments (i.e.: hospitals and medical centers, teaching facilities, out-patient clinics, urgent care centers, and retail and wholesale pharmacies).